-periorinance are as for iowo. (per semester nour) A - Excellent 4 grade points HA - Honors Excellent 5 grade points B - Good 3 grade points HB - Honors Good 4 grade points C - Average 2 grade points HC - Honors Average 3 grade points D - Poor 1 grade points - F - Failure 0 grade points Cr - Passing - a mark used when students "test out" of the class W - Withdrawal Withdrawal without assessment of performance-issued between the last date to officially enroll and a date not later than the 10th week of the semester or 5th week of a term.
+periorinance are as Tonows. (per semiester in our) A - Excellent 4 grade points HA - Honors Excellent 5 grade points B - Good 3 grade points HB - Honors Good 4 grade points C - Average 2 grade points HC - Honors Average 3 grade points D. Door 1 amada maines e Č 1

+D - Poor 1 grade points F - Failure 0 grade points

+Cr - Passing - a mark used when students "test out" of the class to officially enroll and a date not later than the 10th week of the semester or 5th week of a term.
 Not available for two week summer sessions.
 No later than the third week of a four week summer session.
 The "W" is a student initiated withdrawal.